 To ensure that a parent can participate fully and effectively with school personnel in the development of appropriate educational and related services for his or her child, the parent, an independent educational evaluator, or a qualified professional retained by or on behalf of a parent or child must be afforded reasonable access to educational facilities, personnel, classrooms, and buildings and to the child as provided in this subsection (q-5).
-The requirements of this subsection (g-5) apply to any public school facility, building, or program and to any facility, building, or program supported in whole or in part by public funds.
+The requirements of this subsection (q-5) apply to any public school facility, building, or program and to any facility, building, or program supported in whole or in part by public funds.
 Prior to visiting a school, school building, or school facility, the parent, independent educational evaluator, or qualified professional may be required by the school district to inform the building principal or supervisor in writing of the proposed visit, the purpose of the visit, and the approximate duration of the visit.
 The visitor and the school district shall arrange the visit or visits at times that are mutually agreeable.
 Visitors shall comply with school safety, security, and visitation policies at all times.
-School district visitation policies must not conflict with this subsection (g-5).
-Visitors shall be required to comply with the requirements of applicable privacy laws, including those laws protecting the confidentiality of education records such as the federal Family Educational Rights and Privacy Act and the

-Illinois School Student Records Act.
+School visitation policies must not conflict with this subsection (q-5).
+Visitors shall be required to comply with the requirements of applicable privacy laws, including those laws protecting the confidentiality of education records such as the federal Family Educational Rights and Privacy Act and the Illinois School Student Records Act.
 The visitor shall not disrupt the educational process.

-- (1) A parent must be afforded reasonable access of sufficient duration and scope for the purpose of observing his or her child in the child's current educational placement, services, or program or for the purpose of visiting an educational placement or program proposed for the child. - independent educational evaluator (2) An or qualified professional retained by or on behalf of a parent or child must be afforded reasonable access of sufficient duration and scope for the purpose of conducting an evaluation of the child, the child's performance, the child's current educational program, placement, services, or environment, or any educational program, placement, services, or environment proposed for the child, including interviews of educational personnel, child observations, assessments, tests or assessments of the child's educational program, services, or placement or any proposed educational program, services, placement.
+(1) A parent must be afforded reasonable access of

+sufficient duration and scope for the purpose of observing

+his or her child in the child's current educational placement, services, or program or for the purpose of visiting an educational placement or program proposed for the child.

+(2) independent educational An evaluator qualified professional retained by or on behalf of a parent or child must be afforded reasonable access of sufficient duration and scope for the purpose conducting an evaluation of the child, the child's performance, the child's current educational program, placement, services, or environment, or any educational program, placement, services, or environment proposed for the child, including interviews of educational personnel, child observations, assessments, tests or assessments of the child's educational program, services, or placement or any proposed educational program, services, of placement.
 If one or more interviews of school personnel are part of the evaluation, the interviews must be conducted at a mutually agreed upon time, date, and place that do not interfere with the school employee's school duties.
 The school district may limit interviews to personnel having information relevant to the child's current educational services, program, or placement or to a proposed educational service, program, or placement.

-- (h) (Blank).
+(h) (Blank).

-- (i) (Blank).
+(i) (Blank).

+'''

+1

-- (j) (Blank).
+(j) (Blank).

+'''

-- (k) (Blank).
+- 2 (k) (Blank).

-- (1) (Blank).
+- 3 (1) (Blank).

-- (m) (Blank).
+- 4 (m) (Blank).

-- (n) (Blank).
+- 5 (n) (Blank).

-- (o) (Blank).
+- 6 (o) (Blank).

-(Source: P.A.
+- (Source: P.A.
 100-122, eff.
 8-18-17; 100-863, eff.
+8-14-18; 7

-8-14-18; 100-993, eff.
+- 100-993, eff.
 8-20-18; 101-124, eff.
 1-1-20; revised 9-26-19.)
+8

+- Section 99.
+Effective date.
+This Act takes effect upon 9

+- becoming law.".
+10